Abbsal/TensorFlow-and-ML-with-Sci-kit-and-Keras/README.md

 I have used most of the methodologies from the TensorFlow documentation: https://www.tensorflow.org/learn

+This model trains a logistic regression model using the (tf.estimator) API.
+The model is often used as a baseline for other, more complex, algorithms.
+The linear estimator uses both numeric and categorical features.
+Feature columns work with all TensorFlow estimators and their purpose is to define the features used for modeling.

 ## TensorFlow with Sci-kit learn and Keras module for pre-processing.

 Hardware specifications: